CUNA 2023 diamond award trophy icon

 If you’ve received notice that your Quorum term savings account is nearing maturity: Funds will be automatically rolled over into the same term (for standard terms), or the closest standard term rounded up (for promotional terms) with the dividend rate in effect at the time of maturity.
 (At maturity, you will have seven calendar days to decide whether to let it roll over, re-invest it, or withdraw it.)

-• If you would like your account to roll over, you’re all set!
+• If you would like your account to roll over to the same term (for standard terms), or the closest standard term rounded up (for promotional terms), you’re all set!
 No action is necessary.

 Looking for a savings option that lets you lock in a high APY?
 Check out our top-of-market term savings accounts (similar to CDs).